BettercareHealth/bettercare/primary-maternal-care/test-6.md

 	-	An intra-uterine contraceptive device.
 	-	An injectable, e.g. depot progestogen.
 	+	A combined oral contraceptive pill.
-16. A common side effect of an intramuscular injection of depo progesterone is:
+16. The side effects of injectable contraceptives (depot progestogens) include:
 	-	Fluid retention and breast tenderness.
 	-	Reduction in lactation.
 	-	Chloasma (a brown mark on the face).